-3 The information in this document is designed to assist firms in preparing for a regulatory examination.
-Each examiment is to highlight legal and regulatory issues, as well as practical issues, that firms should consider and be ready to address during a regulatory examination.
-The mere fact that a firm has updated written supervisory procedures, implemented adequate controls and maintained records, does not mean the firm is well-prepared to handle an actual examination.
-Preparing for an examination takes time and resources and firms should begin proper preparation for an exam the moment the firm registers with the SEC.
-Firms should assume that an examination will occur at any point and firms' preparation for an examination should be a continuous process.
-By using the information in this guide, firms will be better equipped to deal with examiners and to navigate through the regulatory examination process.4
+The following is intended to serve as a guide to handling regulatory examinations for registered investment advisers or broker-dealers.2 The following highlights legal and regulatory issues, as well as practical issues, that firms should consider and be ready to address during a regulatory examination.
+The mere fact that a firm has updated written supervisory procedures, implemented controls, and maintained records, does not mean the firm is wellprepared to handle an actual examination.
+Preparing for an examination takes time and resources and firms should continuously prepare for an exam and assume that an exam may occur at any time.
+By using the information in this article, firms will be better equipped to deal with examiners and to navigate through the regulatory examination process.3 Further, by eliminating the private adviser exemption, the Dodd-Frank Act4 required a number of advisers to private funds to register with the SEC.
+As a result, in October 2012, the SEC launched an initiative to conduct focused, risk-based examinations (known as "Presence Exams") of investment advisers to private funds that recently registered with the SEC.5 The SEC's Office of Compliance Inspections and Examinations ("OCIE") designed these Presence Exams, which are expected to last approximately two years, to examine a substantial percentage of new registrants, analyze examination findings and report the staff's observations to the industry.6

-Further, the "Private Fund Investment Advisers Registration Act of 2010," the formal name of Title IV of the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank Act"), significantly impacts registration requirements for advisers to private funds under the Investment Advisers Act of 1940 ("Advisers Act").
-In summary, by eliminating the private adviser exemption, the Dodd-Frank Act will, among other things, require a number of advisers to private funds to register with the SEC and, therefore, subject such advisers to SEC examination authority.